 So you think you may be ADHD?

 Well whatever alerted you, you most probably are!
 Self discovery of ADHD typically comes after years, often decades of struggle.
 This is always followed by months of hyper-focused internet research.
 Most adults reflect deeply before they finally come to conclude they are ADHD.
-Many then see the next step as to confirm their thoughts with medical diagnosis.
+Many then see their next step is to confirm their theory with a medical diagnosis.